psymore/react-fakestore/README.md

 ## About the Project

 This is an e-commerce application built using React, Zustand for state management, and the Fakestore API for fetching product data.
-The project implements a fully functional shopping platform where users can filter products by categories, price range, and rating.
-The front end is built using modern web development technologies and designed for both desktop and mobile devices.
+The project implements a broadly featured product listing platform where users can filter products by categories, price range, and rating.
+The front-end is built using modern web development technologies and designed to be responsive for both desktop and mobile devices.

 ## Features